Lowering Costs and Improving Patient Care

 Traditionally, most organizations only use historical utilization (spend) to understand population risk and cost differences with respect to variations in care, non-compliance to evidence-based care guidelines, and opportunities for care management.
 This is a single dimensional risk stratification.
 GlobalHealth was able to gain a more holistic view of their population’s state of health (SOH) using VitreosHealth’s IaaS Platform.
-GlobalHealth now employs a multi-dimensional risk stratification approach using predictive risks (disease specific risks, composite risk, utilization risk) and outcomes (hospitalizations, ER visits, PMPM) to understand the SOH at any point of time.
+GlobalHealth now employs a multi-dimensional risk stratification approach using predictive risks and predictive health analytics (disease-specific risks, composite risk, utilization risk) and outcomes (hospitalizations, ER visits, PMPM) to understand the SOH at any point of time.

 - New members

 - Patient movement from a “Hidden” to “Critical” state